ashishshroti14/ashishshroti14/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 My name is Ashish Kumar Shroti.
-Currently, an Intern at BuzzTara and a former manager at Web and Mobile Operations Team, <a href="https://ecell.iitm.ac.in/">E-Cell, IIT Madras<a/>.
+Formerly, an Intern at Honeywell and a former manager at Web and Mobile Operations Team, <a href="https://ecell.iitm.ac.in/">E-Cell, IIT Madras<a/>.

   Worked on projects involving basic AI/ML algorithms.